Unboxed-Software/solana-course/content/token22-in-the-client.md

 # Summary

-- The `Token Extension Program` is a superset of the `Token Program`
+- The `Token Extension Program` has all of the same functions as the `Token Program`, with added `extensions`
-- These two token programs: `Token Program` and `Token Extension Program` are distinct and not directly compatible
+- These two token programs: `Token Program` and `Token Extension Program` use seperate addresses and are not directly compatable
 - Supporting both requires simply specifying the correct program ID in client-side functions
 - By default, the SPL program library uses the original **`Token Program`** unless another is specified
 - The `Token Extension Program` may also be referred to as `Token22`